UnovaUnova Nodes

 Quick start

 1. Connect your wallet from any page using the Connect Wallet button.
-We support MetaMask, WalletConnect, Coinbase Wallet and most other EIP-1193 wallets via RainbowKit.
-You will be prompted to switch to the Unova Testnet — accept it.
+We support MetaMask, WalletConnect, Coinbase Wallet, social login, and most other EIP-1193 wallets via Reown AppKit.
+You'll be prompted to switch to Unova Testnet — accept it, then sign once to complete Sign-in with Ethereum.

-2. Go to Deploy a node and pick the node type that matches your goal (see Node types below).
+3. Go to Deploy a node and pick a type (see Node types below).

 Node types